manuelbieh/react-book/hooks/hooks-api.md

 # Hooks API

-In this chapter I want to summarize all the hooks which are available to us internally and describe how and when they can be used.
-The official React documentation differentiates between three basic Hooks and seven additional hooks.
-These additional hooks are often used for very specific use cases \(such as performance optimizations\) or they are extensions of the basic hooks.
+In this chapter I want to summarize all the Hooks which are available to us internally and describe how and when they can be used.
+The official React documentation differentiates between three basic Hooks and seven additional Hooks.
+These additional Hooks are often used for very specific use cases \(such as performance optimizations\) or they are extensions of the basic Hooks.

-The three **basic hooks** which I mentioned briefly beforehand are:
+The three **basic Hooks** which I mentioned briefly beforehand are:

 - `useState`
 - `useEffect`
 - `useContext`

-The **seven additional hooks** are:
+The **seven additional Hooks** are:

 - `useReducer`
 - `useCallback`